aliSadegh/Spark-Kafka-Elasticsearch-example/README.md

     .filter("count > 15")
 ```

-for goal 3 and 4 it's little be easier, we used the fixed window algorithm.
+for goal 3 and 4 it's easier, we used the fixed window algorithm.
 also in goal 3 we used a ```filter()``` function for select just successfull response.
 ```
 df = df\